Libensemble/libensemble/docs/function_guides/generator.rst

 function (see :ref:`start_only_persistent<start_only_persistent_label>`).
 The persistent worker can then send and receive from the manager at any time.

 Ensure there are no communication deadlocks in this mode.
-In manager--worker message exchanges, only the worker-side receive is blocking by default (a non-blocking option is available).
+In manager-worker message exchanges, only the worker-side receive is blocking by default (a non-blocking option is available).

 Cancelling Simulations